Helping to keep our communities safe from the risk of flooding.

-With climate change making heavy downpours and the risk of flooding more likely, Anglian Water is looking at sustainable ways to manage the rain where it lands.
+With climate change making heavy downpours and the risk of flooding more common, we’re looking at sustainable ways to manage the rain where it lands.
 Such an approach to managing surface water is needed to ensure our region is resilient enough to deal with this.
+By using Sustainable Drainage Systems, also known as ‘SuDS’, we can all work together to help reduce and slow the rainwater entering our sewers.
+Swales, basins, ponds, water butts and rain gardens are just some of the ways we can do this.
+And they don’t cost a much to create either.